RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 Before bringing on a new team member, consider:
 - **Defined Role:** Do you have a clear understanding of what this person will contribute?
 - **Onboarding Plan:** Do you have a structured way to integrate them into the team?
-- **Vision Alignment:** Does this role fit into the studio’s mission and long-term strategy?
+- **Vision Alignment:** Does this role fit into the studio's mission and long-term strategy?
 - **Growth Pathway:** How will you support their career growth and development?

 #### Questions to Ask